sap-tutorials/Tutorials/tutorials/iot-cf-send-data-rest/iot-cf-send-data-rest.md

 >
 >

-**Send data using curl to the device (only for curl with OpenSSL on Windows or for curl without SecureTransport using LibreSSL on macOS).**
+**Send data using cURL to the device (only for cURL with OpenSSL on Windows or for cURL without SecureTransport using LibreSSL on macOS).**

 1. Enter and send the message string.